Voters In 4 States Set To Decide On Medicaid Expansion

 In Utah, Americans for Prosperity has about 50 people on the ground working to defeat the measure.
 They've hosted pizza parties and called more than 23,000 voters.

-The Utah plan, as laid out on the ballot, is to fund the Medicaid expansion by adding 0.15 percent to the state's sales tax, which wprks out to about 1.5 cents for every $10 residents spend on nonfood purchases.
+The Utah plan, as laid out on the ballot, is to fund the Medicaid expansion by adding 0.15 percent to the state's sales tax, which works out to about 1.5 cents for every $10 residents spend on nonfood purchases.

 A poll conducted in early October by The Salt Lake Tribune and the Hinckley Institute shows that 59 percent of Utah voters favor the expansion, which could bring health insurance to 150,000 people.